Jan and Jędrzej Śniadecki Street, Bydgoszcz: Carl Mauwe Tenement, at 29

 The building at Elisabethstraße 13/14 was commissioned by Carl Mauwe, a photograph.

 The elevation displays Art Nouveau characteristics cherished by Fritz Weidner: asymmetrical composition (bay window vs balconies or dissymmetrical wings), wavy lines, decorative motifs.
 Worth mentioning are the portal with stylized woman figure, floral decor, a putti scenery and the wattle and daub roof top crowned with a finial.
+A superb renovation had been performed in 2025.